Constitutional carry: Virginia

+Washington

+Open carry without a permit is generally permitted in Washington without a permit for those 18+.
+Open carry of a loaded handgun in a vehicle is legal only with a concealed pistol license.

 Wisconsin

-Open carry without a permit is generally permitted in Wisconsin for those 18+.
-A permit is required while open carrying a loaded handgun in a vehicle since the Wisconsin Supreme Court ruled that carrying a loaded handgun "within reach" constitutes carrying as per the Concealed Carry Act.
+Open carry without a permit is generally permitted in Wisconsin for those over the age of eighteen.
+A permit is required while open carrying a loaded handgun in a vehicle, since the Wisconsin Supreme Court ruled that carrying a loaded handgun "within reach" constitutes carrying as per the Concealed Carry Act.